Polkagold (PGOLD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Polkagold Historical Price

-According to the latest data gathered on Polkagold live price page, the current price of Polkagold is 0.042928USD.
-The circulating supply of Polkagold(PGOLD) is 10.00M PGOLD , giving it a market capitalization of $429.28K.
+According to the latest data gathered on Polkagold live price page, the current price of Polkagold is 0.03977807USD.
+The circulating supply of Polkagold(PGOLD) is 10.00M PGOLD , giving it a market capitalization of $397.78K.

 The Polkagold Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PGOLD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.